tidyverse/tidyverse.org/content/blog/teach-tidyverse-23/index.md

 It doesn't matter whether you use group_by() (followed by .groups, where needed) or .by.

 For new learners, pick one and stick to it.
+Minor preference for .by since they don't need to worry about group_by affecting all subsequent operations (mostly silently). .by mentioned in R4DS 2e but not front and center.
 For more experienced learners, particularly those learning to design their own functions and packages, it can be interesting to go through the differences and evolution.

 ## Quality of life improvements to `case_when()` and `if_else()`